DeactivatedWhatSoever/NSL/me/domain-driven_design_distilled.md

 * The importance of selecting the proper level of abstraction for your designs
 * A technique for right-sizing your Aggregate compositions, and how that includes designing for testability

+## Tactical Design with Domain Events
+A Domain Event is a record of some business-significant occurrence in a Bounded Context.
+It’s all about ordering.
+These domain events help us do this after that and all that stuff.
+We’ll learn how to model one and use them inside the bounded contexts.

+### Designing, Implementing, and Using Domain Events
+First, you’ll implement an interface with a property that has `occuredOn`.
+You don’t have to put in that property, but mostly you’ll get to do that.
+It’s very useful since you’ll know when you’re Domain Event reacted.
+ When naming your Domain Events, you need to think about the Ubiquitous Language and name them in an event occurred state. -ed.
+A past occurrence!
+ What properties should a Domain Event hold?
+Command and result.
+The Domain Event must hold all the properties that the command has.
+ I think it’s best to actually go see the actual implementation of Domain Events.
+I don’t really have experienced the pub-sub stuff and don’t know whether to actually do error handling and all that event stuff.

+### Event Sourcing
+It’s about saving the whole Domain Event instead of saving the state of the Aggregates.
+The event store persists all the Domain Events and all that.
+With this, you can just append the event stream to it and everything will just go fine.
+Like a stream!
+That’ll give us very high throughput, low latency, and high scalability.

+#### Performance Conscious
+Caching and snapshots!
+Using actor models and caching them in memory for more hits!
+And using snapshots, but there’s not much of any explanation over here, so you’ll have to read it in the red book.

+With event sourcing, you can use this for analytics, debugging, and examine trends in the source code.
+Also you need to use CQRS … Let’s get it done!

+### Summary
+* How to create and name your Domain Events
+* The importance of defining and implementing a standard Domain Event interface
+* That naming your Domain Events well is especially important
+* How to define the properties of your Domain Events
+* That some Domain Events may be caused by commands, while others may happen due to the detection of some other changing state, such as a date or time
+* How to save your Domain Events to an event store
+* How to publish your Domain Events after they are saved
+* About Event Sourcing and how your Domain Events can be stored and used to represent the state of your Aggregates

 #reading/books